ashelley/PDFsharp/README.md

 # ASP.NET Core PDFSharp

+## ASP.NET Core 2.2

+**NOTE: It appears that as of ASP.NET Core 2.2, PDFSharp (for .NET 4.6.1) simply works and none of this is required any longer.
+Just add the PDFSharp Nuget package to your project.
+Done.
+(It's great when Microsoft catches up with the promises made with ASP.NET Core/NETStandard.)**

 So I really needed PDFSharp for netcoreapp2.0 (or netstandard2.0), but the current release version 1.32.3057 and the prerelease version 1.50.4845-RC2a did not support ASP.NET Core, nor would they magically work.